-For those looking to travel into Libya, one of the requirements is to have your passport translated into Arabic.
+For those looking to travel into Libya, one of the requirements is to engage passport translation services agency to have your passport translated into Arabic.
 For most people, the question is how!
 Where can one get their passport translated?
 How long does it take?
 What are the requirements?

 Recently I began to research how travelers can have their passports translated into Arabic.
 After talking with friends, clients, and other travelers, I have found a few different methods of translation that have worked for those traveling to Libya.